dzmitryk-dev/cv/cv.md

 ## Education

-### Master of Computer Science
+### Belarusian State University of Informatics and Radioelectronics

-*Belarusian State University of Informatics and Radioelectronics, Computer systems and networks, 2012 - 2014*
+- *Master of Computer Science, Computer systems and networks, 2012 - 2014*

-### Specialist
-*Belarusian State University of Informatics and Radioelectronics, Computer systems and networks, 2007 - 2012*
+- *Specialist, Computer systems and networks, 2007 - 2012*

 ## Languages